Armie Hammer 'Preparing Himself' for Explosive 'House of Hammer' Doc

-Armie Hammer Is Sober and 'Preparing Himself' for Explosive 'House of Hammer' Documentary, Source Says
+Armie Hammer Is 'Preparing Himself' for 'House of Hammer' Documentary Amid Assault Allegations, Source Says

 Armie Hammer's Aunt Promises to Expose Family Secrets in Shockin…